aliclark/the_wooden_sword/The Great Recession and the Crapification of Products.md

-# The Great Depression and the Crapification of Products
+# The Great Recession and the Crapification of Products
 ## A rant

 Have you noticed a regal sense of entitlement that products these days seem to have, wafting down on you from the shelves?